 - Using the publisher's cloud can be risky if the supplier stops its activity

-- Before subscribing to a GED, it is necessary to ensure that there is a data reversibility clause in the event of a contractual breach.
+- Before subscribing to a document management system, it is necessary to ensure that there is a data reversibility clause in the event of a contractual breach.

-- Risk of synchronization problems if two individuals modify the same document offline
+- Risk of synchronisation problems if two individuals modify the same document offline

 Productivity applications Suite